abhishekvayam/abhishek.github.io/content/contact/index.md

 ---
-title: 'Get In Touch'
+title: 'Drop a line'
-buttonText: 'Mail Me'
+buttonText: 'Ping Me'
 ---

-My inbox is always open.
-Whether you have a question or just want to say hello, I'll try my best to get back to you!
-Feel free to mail me about any relevant job updates.
+I constantly have email open.
+I will do my best to get back to you whether you have a question or are just looking to say hey.